NeurIPS-2025-PL/DoMA-Piecewise-Linear-Regression/README.md

 ## Repository contents:
 The repository is structured into two main components:

   - **Synthetic ABGD**: This module focuses on generating synthetic datasets to validate the theoretical foundations of the ABGD method.
-It includes tools for data generation, model training, and evaluation to confirm theoretical results.
+It includes tools for data generation, model training, and evaluation.

-  - **ABGD_Vs_The_World**: This module benchmarks the ABGD method acting on a DOMA function against existing piecewise linear regression techniques using real-world datasets.
+  - **ABGD_Vs_The_World**: This module benchmarks the ABGD method acting on a DOMA function against existing piecewise linear regression techniques using real-world datasets (available from Matlab's Statistics & ML Toolbox).
 It provides comparative analyses to demonstrate the effectiveness and advantages of the DoMA+ABGD approach.